Fowlart/startup_informer/readme.md

 - Add working with Linux Keyrings to store Telegram credentials

-- Add laptop screen activation notification

-- Add working with bash to automate install application on a new VM
+- Add working with bash to automate install application on a new Linux VM

-**Another project:**
+**Ideas for another project:**

 - Index all messages from telegram to Azure AI search, implement search be key-words from telegram
 - Use Spark ML on Linux, to analyze through messages